etoccalino/barchart/README.rst

   ========== 235M	.

 .. note::
-  In this README file, the example outputs are indented for convenience.
+  If you are reading this README file as reStructuredText source, the example outputs are indented for convenience.
 In the wild, you'd see the large "=" bar (showing the total size of the whole directory) without space to the left.

 Script it!